khronus/khronus/README.md

 ## Status

 Khronus is being actively developed.
-It is currently being used in production at [Despegar.com]
+It is currently being used in production at [Despegar.com].
+Currently working hard to have a stable release and provide a docker container to getting started.

 ## Features